Counties 3 Cornwall

 For the 2016–17 season Cornwall 1 and Cornwall 2 were amalgamated to create the Cornwall League with fifteen teams playing each other once in the first phase.
 After Christmas the teams split into two leagues with the top eight playing in Cornwall One and the remainder playing in Cornwall Two.
 For the 2018–19 season Cornwall League 1 and Cornwall League 2 reverted to separate divisions.
+The RFU reorganised the league system in 2022, renaming the league Counties 3 Cornwall.

-St Ives are the current champions and promoted to [Counties 2 Cornwall and St Agnes are the most successful team having won the league on six occasions.
+Launceston II XV are the current champions and are promoted to Counties 2 Cornwall.
+St Agnes are the most successful team having won the league on six occasions.

 Format

-The season runs from September to April and comprises twenty rounds of matches, with each club playing each of its rivals, home and away.
-The results of the matches contribute points to the league as follows:
+The season runs from September to April and the results of the matches contribute points to the league as follows: